BH-M87/roo-cli/README.md

 A command-line interface inspired by RooCode, allowing you to execute AI tasks from the terminal.

 Roo CLI can be used both as a command-line tool and as a library in your Node.js applications.
+It features advanced RAG (Retrieval-Augmented Generation) capabilities with support for both in-memory and Qdrant vector stores for semantic code search.

+## ✨ Key Features

+- 🤖 **AI-Powered Task Execution**: Execute complex coding tasks using advanced AI models
+- 🔍 **Semantic Code Search**: Find code using natural language descriptions with RAG technology
+- 🗄️ **Multiple Vector Stores**: Support for both in-memory and Qdrant vector databases
+- 🔧 **Flexible Configuration**: Comprehensive configuration management for all features
+- 🌐 **MCP Protocol Support**: Integration with Model Context Protocol for external clients
+- 📊 **Structured Output**: Detailed execution logs and progress tracking
+- 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose
+- 🛠️ **Rich Tool Ecosystem**: Extensive set of tools for file operations, code analysis, and more
+- 📚 **Library Usage**: Use as a Node.js library in your applications
+- 🎯 **Multiple Modes**: Specialized modes for different types of tasks (code, test, debug, etc.)

 ## Installation